 MISSION: Open Doors is a ministry that invites and welcomes people into a full and active spiritual life by providing faith formation for individuals and families with special needs.
 We joyfully enter into faith formation through catechesis, adaptive programming, and mutual support.

 Finding God Adaptive Religious Education (grades 1-6) and Confirmation Decision Point (grades 7-8) Programs

-For more information about the Adaptive Finding God program, click here.
+For more information about the Adaptive Finding God program and kits, click here.

 S.P.R.E.D. – Special Religious Education for the Developmentally Disabled (ages 22+)